Tectonic Plates and Boundaries Map

 Internal Earth's Structure

 Earth's internal structure can be divided into different ways.
-If you divide it into mechanical layers you find the Lithosphere and the Asthenosphere.
+Dividing it into mechanical layers, you find the Lithosphere and the Asthenosphere.

 Lithosphere

 The outermost layer of Earth is called the Lithosphere.
 The Lithosphere is solid and brittle.
-The Lithosphere is covered by the atmosphere and lays on top of the asthenosphere.
+The atmosphere covers the Lithosphere and lies on top of the Asthenosphere.

-The Lithosphere is made of two layers, the Earth's Crust and part of the Mantle.
+The Lithosphere comprises two layers: the Earth's Crust and part of the Mantle.
 Source: Waterencyclopedia.com

 Oceanic Crust